+A good lawyer -- well, two lawyers, actually -- will ensure that a prenup fits everyone's needs and stands up to any legal challenges.
 The law considers marriage a contract between two people.
-Unless the married couple creates a legally binding agreement that states otherwise, the law in the state where parties live will govern property rights.
-A prenuptial agreement, also called a premarital agreement, or a prenup for short, allows a couple to set the terms of property rights for their marriage.
+So unless a married couple creates a legally binding agreement that states otherwise, the law in the state where they live will govern their property rights.

-Under state law, each spouse receives automatic property rights unless a legally enforceable agreement states otherwise.
+Under state law, each spouse receives automatic property rights unless a legally enforceable agreement provides otherwise.
 For example, spouses share ownership of some property acquired during the marriage and both have the right to manage and control the property.
 If one spouse dies or the parties divorce, state law dictates the disposition of the property.
 If the parties wish to divide the property differently, it is necessary to create a prenup.

 Drafting a Prenup

 Before meeting with a prenup lawyer, a couple should have a clear understanding of what to include in the agreement.
 Creating an outline of the terms is an effective way to create a fair agreement.
 Each party should also fully report their income and assets, which will satisfy the requirement that each party made full disclosure of their finances.

 An experienced lawyer has knowledge of the type of terms prohibited from inclusion in a prenup.
 Although every state has different laws, a prenup typically cannot include:

 Contact a Prenup Lawyer Before You Sign on the Dotted Line

 If you and your future partner are considering a prenuptial agreement, you likely have many questions surrounding the laws and different terms you may encounter.
 Making sure it's a valid agreement is also extremely important.
 Protect your best interests by having a family law attorney review your prenuptial agreement and provide sound advice.